17th May 2019

 By Mark Dickinson, Partner

-Mental health problems are the leading cause of sickness absence in the UK, with a staggering 70 million work days lost each year, costing employers approximately £2.4 billion per year (according to the Mental Health Foundation).
-It’s been proven that companies that prioritise employee engagement and wellbeing outperform those that don’t, so what can you do to make a difference?
+Mental health problems are the leading cause of sickness absence in the UK, with a staggering 70 million work days lost each year.
+This costs employers approximately £2.4 billion per year (according to the Mental Health Foundation).
+It’s been proven that companies that prioritise employee engagement and wellbeing outperform those that don’t.
+So what can you do to make a difference?

-To coincide with #MentalHealthAwarenessWeek we’ve been thinking about key ways to look after your staff’s mental health, and boost wellbeing and engagement in the workplace.
+To coincide with #MentalHealthAwarenessWeek we’ve been thinking about ways to look after your staff’s mental health.
+Which will in turn boost wellbeing and engagement in the workplace.

 Employees may be scared to talk to their manager about their mental health.
 Mind UK found that 30 percent of staff disagreed with the statement, ‘I would feel able to talk openly with my line manager if I was feeling stressed’.
-Encourage mental health champions, people from all levels, to talk openly about mental health.
-Keep the conversation flowing with regular blogs, factsheets, top tips for managers, useful web links and FAQs.
-Use posters, noticeboards, staff newsletters, magazines, and your intranet to get the message out.
+To counteract this encourage mental health champions, people from all levels, to talk openly about mental health.
+Keep the conversation flowing with regular blogs, fact sheets, top tips for managers, useful web links and FAQs.
+Similarly, use posters, noticeboards, staff newsletters, magazines, and your intranet to spread the message.

-Teams take cues from how leaders behave, so send a clear message that staff wellbeing matters and is being prioritised.
+Teams take cues from how leaders behave.
+So send a clear message that staff wellbeing matters and is being prioritised.
 Encourage staff to take lunch breaks, work sensible hours and avoid working at weekends.
-Make sure they rest and recuperate after busy periods, and take their full annual leave entitlement.
-Promote regular exercise, getting away from screens during breaks, and offer healthy snacks in the office.
+Additionally, make sure they rest and recuperate after busy periods, and take their full annual leave entitlement.
+When in the office, promote regular exercise, getting away from screens during breaks, and offer healthy snacks.

-Ensure staff are given information on how mental health is managed at your workplace and what support is available to them as part of their induction.
-Encourage managers to have supportive conversations with staff.
-A culture of openness will go a long way.
-Speak regularly with team members to check how they’re doing and reflect on what might be causing them stress.
+Ensure staff are given information on how mental health is managed at your workplace.
+Be sure to let them know what support is available to them as part of their induction.
+Additionally, encourage managers to have supportive conversations with staff, as a culture of openness will go a long way.
+Speak regularly with team members to check how they are doing and reflect on what might be causing them stress.

-Employees need to be valued, supported and feel that their work is meaningful.
-Wellbeing and engagement is negatively affected if they feel excluded from key knowledge and conversations, or unable to feed their views upwards.
-Be open about the company’s strategic vision.
-Involve staff in decision-making wherever possible, ensuring they understand how their role fits within the bigger picture.
-Provide development opportunities and invest in their skills, to further build trust and integrity.
-Do this in cost-effective ways by using skills and knowledge within the organisation to develop coaching, learning, training and job-shadowing opportunities.
+Employees need to be valued, supported, and feel that their work is meaningful.
+Wellbeing and engagement is negatively affected if they feel excluded from key knowledge and conversations.
+Or if they feel unable to feed their views upwards.
+Therefore you should be open about the company’s strategic vision.
+Similarly, try to involve staff in decision-making wherever possible.
+This will help to ensure they understand how their role fits within the bigger picture.
+Provide development opportunities and invest in their skills.
+This will further build trust and integrity.
+You can do this in cost-effective ways by using skills and knowledge within the organisation to develop coaching, learning, training and job-shadowing opportunities.

 Creating a mutually supportive environment will allow good working relationships to thrive, promote positive behaviours and avoid conflict.
 Ensure robust policies on bullying and harassment are in place.
-Make sure staff are able to request meetings outside of normal hours if they need to discuss anything important.
+Furthermore, make sure staff are able to request meetings outside of normal hours to discuss anything important.
 Encourage peer support, mentoring and buddy systems to develop cross-department connections, transfer skills and experience.
 Sometimes people find it easier to speak to someone who isn’t their manager, or even within their team.
-Encourage regular social events to boost teamwork further.
+Therefore, it’s important to encourage regular social events to boost teamwork.

 What action has your organisation taken to combat stress and to promote staff wellbeing?
 Do you have any positive experiences that you can share?

-At Wise & Co we see our staff as one big family, and that’s why we do plenty of social events throughout the year, including summer BBQs, sporting events, curry nights, bowling, pub quizzes and our Christmas do!
+At Wise & Co we see our staff as one big family.
+That is why we do plenty of social events throughout the year, including summer BBQs, sporting events, curry nights, bowling, pub quizzes and our Christmas do!